rodw/rodw.github.com/content/snippets/linux-snippets.md

 ---
 tags: [linux,one-liner,ops]
 slug: find-duplicates-on-linux
+title: Find duplicate files on Linux
 ---
-# Find duplicate files on Linux.
+# Find duplicate files on Linux (or OSX).

 Find files that have the same size and MD5 hash (and hence are likely to be exact duplicates):